HackerThemes/theme-machine/readme.md

 This project includes all the Free and Open Source Bootstrap 4 themes on HackerThemes.com.
 Each folder under `/dist/` is it's own theme, which includes a small starter template for the default template as well.

+Note: The source does not include the fancy code picker presentation form the website, as that stuff is entangled with the rest of the site.
+What you have here is simply everything you need to build, modify and use the themes themselves for your projects.

 ## Getting started

 You can either clone this entire repository and use the themes under `/dist/`, or head download the [Bootstrap Themes](https://hackerthemes.com) individually on our website.